-- your Sick Day Action Plan including emergency contact details (people you can call on for help if needed such as family, friends or neighbours, members of your healthcare team and your local hospital emergency department) - your insulin pump back-up plan (a plan to follow if your pump stops working) - a blood ketone meter and in-date blood ketone test strips, or urine ketone strips (note that urine ketone strips should be replaced three months after opening, even if they are still within their expiry date) - spare pump cannulas and infusion sets - spare insulin pens and pen needles or syringes - a thermometer (optional) - foods to treat hypoglycaemia such as glucose gels, tablets, or jellybeans - easy to consume carbohydrate foods such as plain biscuits or crackers - fluids including water, sweetened and sugar-free drinks - fluids such as Gastrolyte® or Hydralyte® (these can help to keep you hydrated if you are vomiting or have diarrhoea) - pain relief medications (if you use a continuous glucose monitor, check whether some pain medications (paracetamol and aspirin) may affect the accuracy of your device) - a GlucaGen® HypoKit® (for treatment of severe hypoglycaemia) - a family member, carer or support person will need education on how to give this if you experience a severe hypo.
+- your Sick Day Action Plan including emergency contact details (people you can call on for help if needed such as family, friends or neighbours, members of your healthcare team and your local hospital emergency department) - a blood ketone meter and in-date blood ketone test strips, or urine ketone strips (note that urine ketone strips should be replaced 3 months after opening, even if they are still within their expiry date) - spare insulin pens and pen needles or syringes - a record book/diary or smartphone App to record results of your monitoring and insulin doses taken - a thermometer (optional) - foods to treat hypoglycaemia such as glucose gels, tablets, or jellybeans - easy to consume carbohydrate foods such as plain biscuits or crackers - fluids including water, sweetened and sugar-free drinks - fluids such as Gastrolyte® or Hydralyte® (these can help to keep you hydrated if you are vomiting or have diarrhoea) - pain relief medications (if you use a continuous glucose monitor, check whether some pain medications (paracetamol and aspirin) may affect the accuracy of your device) - a GlucaGen® HypoKit® (for treatment of severe hypoglycaemia) - a family member, carer or support person will need education on how to give this if you experience a severe hypo.

 Remember to check your Sick Day Kit at least every three months to make sure items haven't expired.
 Replace used items.
-It is also important to make sure you always have spare insulin (including basal/longacting insulin) - this should be kept in the fridge.
+It is also important to make sure you always have spare insulin - this should be kept in the fridge.